How to Use Brother Rubber Stamps and Preserve Their Longevity

-- Refill ink – this is the ink you use to re-fill your brother rubber stamp.
+- Refill ink – this is the recommended ink you use to re-fill your brother rubber stamp.

 Using brother rubber stamps is simple.
-But to preserve their longevity, the user has to take the following into consideration.
+But to preserve their longevity, the user has to consider the following.

 - Always use the stamp on an even surface

 Why must you use Brother stamp on a flat surface?
 It’s because uneven surfaces may cause two things to happen.
 The first one is an inability to create a good impression on your document.
 The second one is creating a depression onto the stamp rubber surface.
 When this happens, some parts of the stamp seize to appear because they are sunken.

 - Always put back the bottom cover after using it